aweder05/Engineering_4_Notebook/README.md

 Credit goes to Grant Gastinger for the Code, but some of the comments were added by me to better understand the code for myself.

+I used large portions of Grant Gastinger's code.
+Here is a link to their notebook: https://github.com/ggastin30/Engineering_4_Notebook

 ### Reflection
 This assignment was by far the most challenging circuit python assignment we've had to do so far.
 I was unable to get a good start on the coding process myself, so I looked at Grant Gastinger's repository for help.
 I used his code and ran it on my own PicoW board so that I could see in real time what the code did.
 Although the code I submitted isn't my own, I utilized it to better understand the process of the code and the different functions in use.